Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Theories

-The efficiency of the above estimator depends on the choice of the proposal $q$ \cite{kong1994sequential}.
-A straightforward choice is to set $q$ as the prior.
-Then the estimator becomes the average of the samples' likelihoods, as the prior cancels out in the numerator and denominator.
-An empirical guideline for designing $q$ is to make it approximate the posterior as much as possible in the shape \cite{oh1992adaptive}.
-Following this guideline, some adaptive importance sampling (AIS) methods have been proposed, which design $q$ iteratively in a data-driven manner \cite{oh1992adaptive,cappe2008adaptive,bugallo2017adaptive}.
-When the posterior is highly multimodal, the annealing strategy can be embedded in AIS, which leads to the adaptive annealed importance sampling (AAIS) algorithm \cite{liu2014adaptive}.
+The efficiency of the estimate given in Eqn.(\ref{eqn:is_ml}) hinges on the choice of the proposal distribution $q$ \cite{kong1994sequential}.
+A simple and direct option is to set $q$ equal to the prior; then, the estimator becomes the average of the likelihoods of the samples as the prior terms cancel out in the numerator and denominator.
+An empirical rule of thumb for selecting $q$ is to design it to approximate the posterior's shape as closely as possible \cite{oh1992adaptive}.
+To this end, adaptive importance sampling (AIS) techniques have been developed that iteratively fine-tune $q$ in a data-driven fashion \cite{oh1992adaptive,cappe2008adaptive,bugallo2017adaptive}.
+In situations where the posterior is highly multimodal, the annealing strategy can be incorporated into AIS, resulting in the adaptive annealed importance sampling (AAIS) algorithm \cite{liu2014adaptive}.